ansys/pysystem-coupling/doc/source/users_guide/syc_solution.rst

 This is a reflection of the underlying functionality of System Coupling.

-Sometimes, because ``solve`` tends to be a long running operation, it can be useful to run it aynchronously in the Python environment.
+Sometimes, because ``solve`` tends to be a long running operation, it can be useful to run it asynchronously in the Python environment.
 This is not supported explicitly because in the current version of the API, there is not protection against trying to make calls concurrently.
 However, ``solve`` can be called asynchronous by "manual" coding, using Python
 threads: